 - Kosher salt.

-- For the lemon glaze: powdered sugar, water and lemon.
+For the lemon glaze:

 All of the ingredients are fairly standard baking ingredients because this recipe is very uncomplicated.
 You will probably already have most of the ingredients already in your pantry.

-Step 2: Now add ricotta and eggs then mix until smooth.
+- Add ricotta and eggs: Now add ricotta and eggs then mix until smooth.

-- Make sure you are using full fat ricotta when making these cookies.
+- Make sure you are using full-fat ricotta when making these cookies.
 When baking with ricotta whether it is cookies or a whole ricotta pie, you want to make sure you are not going low fat because it will affect the flavor and texture if you do.

 More Ricotta Recipes